sono81/holidaze/README.md

 3. Browse with your console of choice to the folder you cloned the repositry to in the previous step and run "npm install".

-4. Move the "hotel-api" folder to c:\xampp\htdocs\hotel-api (this has to be exact as this for the code to work)
+4. Move the "hotel-api" folder to the htdocs folder (this is needed for the code to work)

 5. In your console window type: "npm start" to launch the site in your browser".